sirrice/icd9/README.md

 ## Using the library

-Include `icd9.py` in your python path.
-The following is an example:
+Include `icd9.py` in your python path, and put `codes.json` somewhere convenient.
+Here's a simple example:

     from icd9 import ICD9

+    # feel free to replace with your path to the json file
     tree = ICD9('codes.json')

     # list of top level codes (e.g., '001-139', ...)